How MMIPS works

 3. Publish only approved facts

-Only approved public fields appear on case pages.
+Only approved public fields appear on public profiles.
 Private submitter information, internal notes, and unsafe details stay private.

 4. Correct or remove

-Families and authorized contacts can ask MMIPS to correct, hide, or remove public case information.
+Families and authorized contacts can ask MMIPS to correct, hide, or remove public submitted information.

 What MMIPS is not